zxbzxb180/zxbzxb180/README.md

 -->

 # 💫 About Me:
-- 🌱 I’m currently learning GoLang.
+- 🌱 I’m currently learning Python & GoLang.
 - 👀 I’m interested in playing LOL.
 - 📫 How to reach me: 616529325@qq.com